franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

 - Rework the UI (in order to look like actual Whatsapp's UI):
-  - Recolor the text of 'select archive' in file form.
+  - Recolor the text of 'select archive' in file form look at CSS theming.
-- Implement something to create Group-like Chats.
-  - Look at chats.html line 63 and exception in chat_desired_data.
-- Implement something to archive group-like Chats.
-- Add HTMX functionality to the 3 pills for filtering the chat list:
-  - Think about adding archived_groups view.
 - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).